Generic Name: liraglutide (LIR-a-GLOO-tide)

 Store Victoza away from excessive heat and sunlight.
 Do not use Victoza if it has been frozen or overheated (above 86 degrees F).
 Keep the pen dry.
-Do not store Victoza with a needle attached to the pen.
+Do not store in the bathroom.
 Keep the pen cap on when not in use.
 Do not use Victoza past the expiration date on the carton.
 Keep Victoza out of the reach of children and away from pets.

 - If you have any questions about Victoza, please talk with your doctor, pharmacist, or other health care provider.